Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Introduction

-To benchmark the different error mitigation methods used throughout the article, we perform a quantum simulation of the BCS (Bardeen-Schrieffer-Cooper) Hamiltonian, the historical model describing superconductivity through the emergence of electronic Cooper pairs \cite{Bardeen1957}.
+To benchmark the RC and NEC methods used in this article, we perform a quantum simulation of the BCS (Bardeen-Schrieffer-Cooper) hamiltonian, the historical model describing superconductivity through the emergence of electronic Cooper pairs \cite{Bardeen1957}.
 Starting from an initial quenched state, we simulate the out-of-equilibrium dynamics of the system using a simple Trotter algorithm.
-The evolution is then monitored by measuring time-dependent expectation values of Pauli strings observables (see Fig.~\ref{fig:intro}-c,d).
-While not allowing for perfect agreement with the ideal red curve, crosstalk randomized compiling dramatically improves the accuracy of the quantum simulation for generic observables (see Fig.~\ref{fig:intro}-b) without the need of adding new qubits or circuits.
-Specific features make this model very suitable to benchmark the performance of QCs.
+The evolution is then monitored by measuring time-dependent expectation values of Pauli strings observables. \older{(see Fig.~\ref{fig:intro}-c,d).
+While not allowing for perfect agreement with the ideal red curve, crosstalk randomized compiling dramatically improves the accuracy of the quantum simulation for generic observables (see Fig.~\ref{fig:intro}-b) without the need of adding new qubits or circuits.} Specific features make this model very suitable to benchmark the performance of QCs.
 First, due to the hardcore boson statistics of the Cooper pairs, the model has a natural description in terms of Pauli matrices.
-Second, the BCS model is integrable, so that the few-particle dynamics, can be completely resolved efficiently on a classical computer~\cite{Richardson1963,Richardson1964,Dukelsky2004, Rombouts2004, Faribault2009}.
-Finally, the BCS interaction term contains an all-to-all coupling between spins, which makes it challenging to implement on a low connectivity platform like IBMQ QC (which essentially consists in a linear layout of the qubits).
-Previously, the BCS model has been implemented on IBMQ with the purpose of finding its ground state energies using variatonnal quantum algorithms~\cite{Lacroix2020,Khamoshi2020,Guzman2022}.
-Also, an implementation of the BCS evolution operator for a NV-center-based QC with a star-shaped connectivity has been proposed recently~\cite{Ruh2022}.
+Second, the BCS model is integrable, so that the few-particle dynamics can be completely solved efficiently on a classical computer~\cite{Richardson1963,Richardson1964,Dukelsky2004, Rombouts2004, Faribault2009}.
+Finally, the BCS interaction term contains an all-to-all coupling between spins, which makes it challenging to implement on a low connectivity platform like IBMQ QC (which has a quasilinear layout of qubits).
+Previously, the BCS model has been implemented on IBMQ with the purpose of finding its ground state energies using variatonal quantum algorithms~\cite{Lacroix2020,Khamoshi2020,Guzman2022}.
+Also, an implementation of the BCS evolution operator for a NV-center-based QC with a star-shaped connectivity has been proposed recently~\cite{Ruh2023}. \newest{Our key results are summarized in Fig.~\ref{fig:intro}.
+Specifically, Fig.~\ref{fig:intro}-b shows that crosstalk randomized compiling dramatically improves the accuracy of the quantum simulation without the need of adding new qubits or circuits (compared to the standard randomized compiling).
+While Fig.~\ref{fig:intro}-b presents the results averaged over multiple observables and simulation times, Fig.~\ref{fig:intro}-c,d demonstrates how the results of applying different techniques compare for one specific observable as a function of the simulated evolution time (i.e. number of Trotter steps applied).
+It is clear that the contribution of crosstalk is not negligible.}